gabriel-logan/yt-dlp/README.md

 # yt-dlp

-Application using https://github.com/yt-dlp/yt-dlp, to download videos and audio.
-NOTE: Only for studies, cannot be used for commercial use.
-Improper use is your responsibility.
+Application using https://github.com/yt-dlp/yt-dlp to download videos and audios.
+NOTE: For academic purposes only, I do not recommend its use for commercial purposes.
+Misuse is your responsibility.

 ## Environment Setup